A computer-assisted proof of Barnette-Goodey conjecture: Not only fullerene graphs are Hamiltonian: Abstract

 \section{Abstract}

-Fullerene graphs, i.e., 3-connected planar cubic graphs with pentagonal and hexagonal faces, are conjectured to be hamiltonian.
-This is a special case of a conjecture of Barnette, dating back to the 60s, stating that 3-connected planar graphs with faces of size at most 6 are hamiltonian.
+Fullerene graphs, i.e., 3-connected planar cubic graphs with pentagonal and hexagonal faces, are conjectured to be Hamiltonian.
+This is a special case of a conjecture of Barnette and Goodey, stating that 3-connected planar graphs with faces of size at most 6 are Hamiltonian.
 We prove the conjecture.